 We start by trying SQUFOF directly on n.
 If that fails we multiply it by each of the primes in flint_primes_small in turn.
 As this multiplication may result in a two limb value we allow this in our implementation of SQUFOF.
 As SQUFOF works with values about half the size of n it only needs single limb arithmetic internally.

-If SQUFOF fails to factor n we return 0, however with
+If SQUFOF fails to factor n we return 0, however with iters large enough this should never happen.

+'''

 void n_factor(n_factor_t factors, mp_limb_t n, int proved)

+'''